 DescriptionTop of page

 G. tigrinus has a typical amphipod body that is segmented throughout, laterally compressed, slender, evenly rounded with a curved or hook-like profile.
 The body consists of cephalothorax with two pairs of antennas, two eyes and mouthparts; pereon with seven pairs of appendages (pereopods) mainly designed for movement; pleon with another three pairs (pleopods) and urosome carrying three pairs of uropods.
 Telson is the last segment of the crustacean body.
 Average body length of a full-grown male is 10.5-12.5 mm, female 8.5-10 mm (Sexton and Cooper, 1939), from the tip of the rostrum to the insertion of telson.
-Length varies greatly with temperature, salinity and type of food.
+Body size varies greatly with temperature, salinity and type and nutritional type of food.
 In Saginaw Bay, Lake Huron, USA, males average 10.5 mm and females average 7.6 mm in length (Grigorovich et al., 2005).
-Body colour of the living animal is a delicate pale green, yellowish green for males, bluer for females.
-The remarkable pattern of dark stripes and bars on the light background gave the species the specific name tigrinus.
+Body colour of the living animal is whitish to yellow/faint orange, with black patches or transverse stripes.
+The remarkable pattern of dark stripes on the light background gave the species the specific name tigrinus.
 Stripes run across each segment, and two longitudinal bands along the length of the body; the lower is dark, the upper is red.
 The pattern disappears when specimens are preserved.
 The cuticle is microscopically spinulose all over, spinules more pronounced in the pleon and in the dorsal region.
 Mature males G. tigrinus typically have 2-5 groups of posterior marginal setae in the second peduncular (basal) segment of their first antennae, longer and curly second antennae, distinct setae on their pereopods (Sexton and Cooper, 1939; Grigorovich et al., 2005).
 Uropod 3 is long and setose.
 Setae are usually less curly during winter months (Jensen, 2010).
 A detailed description of the segments morphology and their setation can be found in Sexton and Cooper (1939).
 Overall, morphological differences between male and female in this species are much more noticeable than it is usual for the genus.
 Females have fewer setae in the antennae and pereopods (Bousfield, 1969; Grigorovich et al. 2005) and are slightly smaller than males.